A Novel Plug-and-Play Approach for Adversarially Robust Generalization

-where $\norm{\cdot}_*$ is the dual norm to $\norm{.}$ \end{definition} In this work, we propose \emph{plug-and-play} solutions for various ML problems to enable out-of-distribution generalization.
+\end{definition} In this work, we propose \emph{plug-and-play} solutions for various ML problems to enable adversarially robust training.
 By plug-and-play solution, we mean that any addition to the existing algorithm comes in terms of a closed-form equation or as a solution to an easy-to-solve optimization problem.
 Such a solution can be integrated with the existing algorithm with very minimal changes.